FZJ-INM1-BDA/siibra-python/README.rst

 `siibra-python` is the Python interface of the siibra tool suite.
-It provides programmatic access to reference atlases, brain-region terminologies, reference coordinate systems, atlas maps, locations in the brain, and linked multimodal data features.
+It provides programmatic access to reference atlases, brain-region terminologies, reference coordinate systems, maps of brain parcellations and regions, locations in the brain, and linked multimodal data features.

 The main content distributed with siibra implements the Multilevel Human Brain Atlas, linking anatomical concepts with maps and measurements across spatial